BigBitBusInc/kubernetes-automation-toolkit/code/app-code/api/todo-python-django/README.md

 **Side note:** If you are looking to create a Helm chart for your own project we recommend starting from the boiler-plate code generated by [`helm create`](https://helm.sh/docs/helm/helm_create/).
 This command will create a basic layout that you can then adapt to your application.
 ## Usage

-Once the the backend is installed, we can use the ingress to access the application
+Once the the backend is installed, we can use the ingress to access the application; ingress routes HTTP traffic to the appropriate services in the Kubernetes cluster (our to-do application in this case).

 Point your browser at http://host:[port]/djangoapi/apis/v1/ and check if you can browse the API and add/remove/list items etc.